AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 vendor/bin/mftf upgrade:tests [<path>]
 ```

-`<path>` is the path to a MFTF `Test Module` that needs to be upgraded.
+`<path>` is the path to a Functional Testing Framework `Test Module` that needs to be upgraded.
 The command searches recursively for any `*.xml` files to upgrade.

 #### Examples

-To upgrade all installed MFTF tests:
+To upgrade all installed test:

 ```bash
 vendor/bin/mftf upgrade:tests